 Accommodation was reserved at Arundel House Hotel.

 Charges and Funding

-Participants are expected to pay for their own travel, dinner and accommodation.
-Funding has been obtained to assist and support students with these costs.
-Please detail the required funding on your application form when you register, we will then contact you with the level of funding that we will be able to offer.
-Please note, funding is limited and will be distributed on a first come first served basis.
+Participants were expected to pay for their own travel, dinner and accommodation.
+Funding was obtained to assist and support students with these costs.
+Please note, funding was limited and was distributed on a first come first served basis.

 Registration and Venue

-The event will take place at the Isaac Newton Institute, Cambridge.
-Limited car parking is available on site on a first come first serve basis.
+The event took place at the Isaac Newton Institute, Cambridge.